Amazon Machine Images (AMI)

 Some AMIs come with Internet Information Services (IIS) and ASP.NET already configured, to help you get started quickly.
 Alternatively, you can launch an instance from any Windows AMI and then install IIS and ASP.NET.
 For step-by-step directions, see Configure Your EC2 Instance in Getting Started with AWS: Hosting a .NET Web App.

 In addition to the public AMIs provided by AWS, AMIs published by the AWS developer community are available for your use.
 We highly recommend that you use only those Windows AMIs that AWS or other reputable sources provide.
 To learn how to find a list of Windows AMIs approved by Amazon, see Finding a Windows AMI.

 You can also create an AMI from your own Windows computer.
-For more information, see Importing and Exporting Virtual Machines.
+For more information, see the VM Import/Export User Guide.

 Keeping Your AMIs Up-to-Date

 AWS provides updated, fully-patched Windows AMIs within five business days of Microsoft's patch Tuesday (the second Tuesday of each month).
 For more information, see Details About AWS Windows AMI Versions.

 At their initial launch, your Windows instances contain all the latest security updates.
 We recommend that you run the Windows Update service as a first step after you launch a Windows, and before you create an AMI.
 After you launch an instance or create an AMI, you are responsible for keeping them up-to-date.
 You can use the Windows Update service, or the Automatic Updates tool available on your instance to deploy Microsoft updates to your instance.
 You must also keep any other software that you deploy to your instance up-to-date using whatever mechanism is appropriate for that software.
 After you update your Windows instance, you can create an AMI that replaces any previous AMIs that you created.
 For more information, see Updating Your Windows Instance.